gmf05/nba/README.md

 Scripts scrape NBA.com, Sports Illustrated, etc. and analyze the resulting data.

 Newest data collection scripts pull JSON (using the requests module) via the NBA API.
-For instance, this simple call gets data for the first game of the 2014-15 regular season:
+For instance, this block of Python code saves data for the first game of the 2014-15 regular season:

-    python savejson.py 0021400001
+    import bb_tools as bb
+    bb.write_game_json('0021400001')
+    box = bb.get_boxscore('0021400001')
+    pbp = bb.get_pbp('0021400001')
+    shots = bb.get_shots('0021400001')

 where 0021400001 is a 10-digit game identifier used by the NBA: XXXYYGGGGG, where XXX refers to a season prefix, YY is the season year (e.g. 14 for 2014-15), and GGGGG refers to the game number (1-1230 for a full 30-team regular season).